-This winter, follow these five simple steps to ensure deathly, happy apple trees fro years to come, says BBC Gardeners’ World magazine.
+This winter, follow these five simple steps to ensure deathly, happy apple trees for years to come, says BBC Gardeners’ World magazine.

 1. Reduce tree size